jambao24/ML_Assignments/README.md

 ASSIGNMENT 3- Naive Bayes
 In this task you will implement naive Bayes classifiers based on Gaussians.
 You must implement a Matlab function or a Python executable file called naive_bayes that learns a naive Bayes classifier for a classification problem, given some training data and some additional options.
 In particular, your function can be invoked as follows: naive_bayes(<training_file>, <test_file>)
 If you use Python, just convert the Matlab function arguments to command-line arguments.
 The arguments provide to the function the following information:
 •	The first argument is the path name of the training file, where the training data is stored.
 The path name can specify any file stored on the local computer.
 •	The second argument is the path name of the test file, where the test data is stored.
 The path name can specify any file stored on the local computer.
-Both the training file and the test file are text files, containing data in tabular format.
-Each value is a number, and values are separated by white space.
-The i-th row and j-th column contain the value for the j-th feature of the i-th object.
-The only exception is the LAST column, that stores the class label for each object.
-Make sure you do not use data from the last column (i.e., the class labels) as attributes (features).
-The training and test files will follow the same format as the text files in the UCI datasets directory.
-A description of the datasets and the file format can be found on this link.
-For each dataset, a training file and a test file are provided.
-The name of each file indicates what dataset the file belongs to, and whether the file contains training or test data.
-Your code should also work with ANY OTHER training and test files using the same format as the files in the UCI datasets directory.
+Training and test files are taken from the UCI datasets directory.
+A description of the datasets and the file format can be found here: http://www.cs.pdx.edu/~doliotis/MachineLearningSummer2020/assignments/uci_datasets/dataset_description.html

 ASSIGNMENT 4- K-means clustering algorithm